 To start learning C programming, you only have to install the C compiler in your system.
 Nowadays, C and C++ both compilers come as a single integrated package, which serves the purpose of both C and C++ program development.
 This C installation tutorial describes the C compiler and guides you on installing it on your system.

 What is Compiler in C?

 A compiler is a computer program that transforms human-readable (programming language) source code into another computer language (binary) code.
 In simple terms, the Compiler takes the code you wrote and turns it into a binary code that the computer can understand.

 The C compiler is a software application that transforms the human-readable C program code into machine-readable code.
 Transforming the code from High-Level Language to Machine Level Language is called "Compilation".
 The human-readable code is the C program that consists of digits, letters, special symbols, etc., that human beings understand.
 On the other hand, machine language depends on the processor, and the processor understands zeroes and ones (binary) only.
-All C program execution is based on a processor available in the CPU; that is why the entire C source code needs to be converted to the binary system by the compiler.
+All C program execution is based on a processor available in the CPU; that is why the entire C source code needs to be converted to the binary system by the Compiler.

 This tutorial is written for Windows, Unix / Linux, and MAC users.
-All code has been tested, and it works correctly on all three operating systems.
+All code has been tested and works correctly on all three operating systems.

 List of C Compilers for Windows OS